joshkreud/ProjectInitializationAutomation/README.md

 Beefed up version of Project creator.

 # Instructions

+## Installation
 ```
 git clone https://github.com/joshkreud/ProjectInitializationAutomation.git
 pip install -r requirements.txt
 python projectworker_github.py
 ```

+## Usage

-The script should ask for github login data and a project folder.
+The script will ask for github login data and a project folder.
-It will also ask you if it should save it.
-Saved info is not asked again.
+It will also ask you if it should save the inputs.
-Settings will be stored in **PLAINTEXT!** (Beware of your passwords) Should work on all major platforms, though it's only tested on Windows.
+Settings will be stored in **PLAINTEXT!** (Beware of your passwords) Should work on all major that can run python, though it's only tested on Windows.

 Current Features:
 1. Create new Repo: